-If you’re considering having a concrete swimming pool installed, why not add a spa to your pool design?
-We also build standalone hot tubs if all you want is warmth and relaxation.
+If you’re considering installing concrete swimming pools, why not add a spa to your pool design?
+We also build standalone hot tubs if you want warmth and relaxation.
 With jets on all sides and a floor grid for bubbles, you can get a whole spa experience in the comfort of your backyard.

-Your heating choice for your spa and/or pool will have a significant impact on how expensive your hot tub or spa is to run.
+Your heating choice for your spa and/or pool will significantly impact how expensive your hot tub or spa is to run.
 The two options are either a heat pump or natural gas through a gas heater.
 If you want to keep your spa running and warm consistently, a heat pump is the best option for you.
-If you plan to start up the spa only when you’re going to use it, natural gas is the better choice.
+If you plan to start the spa only when you use it, natural gas is the better choice.

 We recommend staying with a smaller hot tub style, as the more significant the spa, the more expensive it is to heat.
-If you’re going to heat it only when you use it, a larger option will take longer to heat up as well.
-To retain heat in your spa, invest in a spa cover, which will save you money on heating costs.
+If you’re going to heat it only when you use it, a larger option will also take longer to heat up.
+Invest in a spa cover to retain heat in your spa, which will save you money on heating costs.

-Anyone who wants a pool to help mobilise their joints through a low-impact workout will enjoy sitting in the spa afterwards.
+Anyone who wants concrete pools to help mobilise their joints through a low-impact workout will enjoy sitting in the spa afterwards.
 The spa’s heat can help with numerous orthopaedic issues by warming up your joints.

-Having only a spa with no pool will lower operational costs as it requires fewer cleaning chemicals.
-Plus, if you only have a small outdoor space, a standalone spa will fit in nicely.
+Having only a spa with no swimming pool will lower operational costs as it requires fewer cleaning chemicals.
+Plus, a standalone spa will fit nicely if you only have a small outdoor space.

-The Pool Co. has plenty of experience in building standalone hot tubs and spas attached to pools.
-Let us know which you prefer, and we will make it happen.
+The Pool Co. has plenty of experience building standalone hot tubs and spas attached to concrete or plunge pools.
+Let us know which you prefer, and our pool builder will make it happen.
 Contact The Pool Co. today to find out more.